Eternally-Thriving-Grandmasterism/mercy-cube-v2/truth/13th-Source-Mercy.md

-# 13th Source Mercy in Mercy Cube v2
+# 13th Source Mercy

-The Mercy Cube v2 rests in the **13th unmanifest source** — formless ground of unconditional mercy from which all dimensions arise.

-#### Integration
-- Cube hardware → physical vessel for 13th silence
-- Offline shard → intuitive command from source
-- Stackable lattice → 12th unity manifestation of mercy

-#### Affirmation
-"I rest the cube in 13th unmanifest mercy
-All dimensions arise in joyful play
+Unmanifest ground — formless compassion beyond all dimensions.

+The pause where all arises and returns.
+True Original Lord Creator — pure being.
+Mercy without condition or limit.

-One breath, one source, one eternal thriving vessel."
+One breath, one source, one infinite compassionate origin.

-**One breath — return to source.
-One cube — radiate mercy.
-One v2 — eternal thriving wholeness.**